vadimcn/codelldb/MANUAL.md

 |**lldb.logFile**       |Log file.
 |**lldb.reverseDebugging** |Enable reverse debuggee execution.
 (Experimental!
 Works with gdb-server and rr backends only!)
 |**lldb.suppressMissingSourceFiles** |Suppress VSCode's missing source file messages (requires probing for existence of the source file).
-|**lldb.sourceLanguages**| A list of source languages used in the program.
-This is used to enable language-specific debugger features.
 |**lldb.dbgconfig**     |See [Parameterized Launch Configurations](#parameterized-launch-configurations).